SaharaLabsAI/Verifiable-ClawGuard/README.md

 > *"Committed to beneficial AI that protects humanity"* - Cryptographically verify whether the agent you talk to adheres to this principle.

 We enable a human or agent chatting with a remote OpenClaw (Clawdbot / Moltbot) agent to request a cryptographic proof that the remote agent is indeed running behind some known guardrail.
 The repository demonstrates deployment of a simple guardrail and OpenClaw agent in a cloud TEE.
-We then directly request attestation or perform end-to-end encrypted communication with the agent through the chat interface.
+For demonstrative purposes only, users can directly request attestation through the chat interface.

 ![attestation_request_via_chat](assets/demo_attestation_request.png)
 ![attestation_response_via_chat](assets/demo_attestation_response.png)